pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

         return self.repo.list()
 ```

 This might seem too simple, but this particular use case is just a wrapper around a specific function of the repository.
 As a matter of fact, this use case doesn't contain any error check, which is something we didn't take into account yet.
-In the next chapter we will discuss requests and responses, and the use case will become slightly more complicated.
+In the next chapter, we will discuss requests and responses, and the use case will become slightly more complicated.

 {icon: github}
 B> Git tag: [chapter-2-use-cases](https://github.com/pycabook/rentomatic/tree/chapter-2-use-cases)

 ## The storage system

-During the development of the use case we assumed it would receive an object that contains the data and exposes a `list` function.
+During the development of the use case, we assumed it would receive an object that contains the data and exposes a `list` function.
 This object is generally speaking nicknamed "repository", being the source of information for the use case.
 It has nothing to do with the Git repository, though, so be careful not to mix the two nomenclatures.

 The storage lives in the third layer of the clean architecture, the external systems.
 The elements in this layer are accessed by internal elements through an interface, which in Python just translates in exposing a given set of methods (in this case only `list`).
 It is worth noting that the level of abstraction provided by a repository in a clean architecture is higher than that provided by an ORM in a framework or by a tool like SQLAlchemy.
-The repository provides only the endpoints that the application needs, with an interface which is tailored on the specific business problems the application implements.
+The repository provides only the endpoints that the application needs, with an interface which is tailored to the specific business problems the application implements.

 To clarify the matter in terms of concrete technologies, SQLAlchemy is a wonderful tool to abstract the access to an SQL database, so the internal implementation of the repository could use it to access a PostgreSQL database, for example.
 But the external API of the layer is not that provided by SQLAlchemy.
 The API is a reduced set of functions that the use cases call to get the data, and the internal implementation can use a wide range of solutions to achieve the same goal, from raw SQL queries to a complex system of remote calls through a RabbitMQ network.

 A very important feature of the repository is that it can return domain models, and this is in line with what framework ORMs usually do.
 The elements in the third layer have access to all the elements defined in the internal layers, which means that domain models and use cases can be called and used directly from the repository.

-For the sake of this simple example we will not deploy and use a real database system.
+For the sake of this simple example, we will not deploy and use a real database system.
 Given what we said, we are free to implement the repository with the system that better suits our needs, and in this case I want to keep everything simple.
 We will thus create a very simple in-memory storage system loaded with some predefined data.

 The first thing to do is to write some tests that document the public API of the repository.
 The file containing the tests is `tests/repository/test_memrepo.py`.